 Morphology

 The following characters were measured with a Mitutoyo digitmatic caliper to the nearest 0.1 mm on the left side of the body for symmetrical characters: snout–vent length (SVL), from tip of snout to vent; head length (HL), from posterior margin of mandible to tip of snout; head width (HW), measured at the level of the jaw articulation; snout length (SL), from anterior margins of eye to tip of snout; snout width (SW), distance between anterior margins of eyes; internarial distance (IND), measured from medial, inner margins of nostrils; interorbital diameter (IOD), distance between medial margins of palpebrae at its closest point; eye diameter (ED), length between anterior and posterior margins of eye; tympanum diameter (TD), length of the vertical axis; manus length (ML), distance from the proximal edge of the outer metacarpal tubercle to the tip of third finger; crus length (CL), distance from knee inflection to tarsal inflection; pes length (PL), measured from proximal edge of inner metatarsal tubercle to tip of fourth toe.
 Toe webbing formula follows Savage & Heyer (1997).
+These characters were compared to additional discrete character states for all congeners listed in Wood et al. (2008) and Wilkinson et al. (2012).

 The holotype was deposited at the Zoological Reference Collection at the Raffles Museum of Biodiversity Research, University of Singapore (ZRC); paratypes were deposited at La Sierra University Herpetological Collection (LSUHC), La Sierra University, Riverside, California, USA.

 Molecular phylogeny